 Work on the piers and abutments for the new bridge – Sept.
 2

 Completing paving for west approach to new bridge – Oct.
 4

 Fresh pavement in lovely Lax Kw’alaams – Oct.
 1

 Completed in October 2016, improvements to Tuck Inlet Road have boosted safety and accessibility for residents, businesses and visitors travelling to and from Lax Kw’alaams.
 Paving has created a solid surface that will more dependably serve the community than a gravel road.
-This project was part of B.C. on the Move, the ministry’s 10–year transportation plan, to work with First Nations on projects that support economic development on their lands.
+This project was part of the ministry’s 10–year transportation plan, to work with First Nations on projects that support economic development on their lands.

 Fly along with us for a drone’s eye view of the new paved ferry parking area, which has lights that run off a combination of wind and solar power, and a generator for back up when there is not enough of either.